jmhuie/SlicerBiomech/README.md

 - Rmajor: Distance to the furthest pixel from the major principal axis.

-- Ina: Second moment of area around the neutral axis.
+- Ina: Second moment of area around the custom neutral axis.

-- Ila: Second moment of area around the loading axis.
+- Ila: Second moment of area around the loading axis perpendicular to the custom neutral axis.

-- Zna: Section modulus around the neutral axis.
+- Zna: Section modulus around the custom neutral axis.

-- Zla: Section modulus around the loading axis.
+- Zla: Section modulus around the loading axis perpendicular to the custom neutral axis.

-- Rna: Distance to the furthest pixel from the neutral axis.
+- Rna: Distance to the furthest pixel from the custom neutral axis.

-- Rla: Distance to the furthest pixel from the force axis.
+- Rla: Distance to the furthest pixel from the loading axis perpendicular to the custom neutral axis.

 - Material Normalization: Material normalized values are indicated with "MatNorm"